nf-core/crisprseq/docs/usage/screening.md

 ### Running drugZ

 [DrugZ](https://github.com/hart-lab/drugz) detects synergistic and suppressor drug-gene interactions in CRISPR screens.
 DrugZ is an open-source Python software for the analysis of genome-scale drug modifier screens.
 The software accurately identifies genetic perturbations that enhance or suppress drug activity.
-To run drugZ, you can specify `--drugz` with the contrast file `--contrasts`.
-These two columns should be separated with a dot comma (;) and contain the `csv` extension.
-You can also integrate several samples/conditions by comma separating them in each column.
+To run drugZ, you can specify `--drugz` with the contrast file `--contrasts <your_file.csv>`.
+The contrasts file should contain two columns, separated with a semicolon (;), and have the `csv` extension.
+You can also integrate several samples/conditions by comma-separating them in each column:

 | reference         | treatment             |
 | ----------------- | --------------------- |